 On behalf of the Perley Health community, thank you.

-Therapeutic Recreation and Creative Arts (TRCA) at Perley Health includes a range of activities that provide physical, intellectual and social benefits to residents.
+Therapeutic Recreation and Creative Arts (TRCA) at Perley Health includes a range of activities that promote well-being and quality of life in the following five domains of health: physical, social, emotional, cognitive and spiritual.
 Our creative-arts studios are fully equipped for pottery, silk-screening, painting and woodworking, and our therapists and artists work directly with residents.
 The TRCA program also includes music, dance and horticultural therapy, along with activities such as games, concerts, sing-alongs, special events, pet visits, and fun and fitness groups.

 The TRCA team provides specialized services to residents who are isolated, depressed, anxious or palliative, as well as to those who lack the necessary motor or speaking skills.
 These services are sometimes delivered at the bedside.